antistereov/singularity-core/README.md

 ## Endpoints

 ### `/user`

+These endpoints are used for user management and authentication.
+They are designed to be secure and efficient, leveraging JWT for stateless authentication.
+The related class is [`UserSessionController`](baseline/src/main/kotlin/io/stereov/web/user/controller/UserSessionController.kt).

 - **GET /user/me**: Retrieves information about the currently authenticated user.
+- **GET /user/me/app**: Retrieves application-specific information about the authenticated user.
 - **POST /user/login**: Logs in the user and issues JWT access and refresh tokens.
 - **POST /user/register**: Registers a new user and issues JWT tokens.
 - **POST /user/logout**: Logs the user out and clears authentication cookies.
 - **POST /user/refresh**: Refreshes the user's JWT tokens.
+- **PUT /user/me/email**: Updates the user's email address.
+- **PUT /user/me/password**: Updates the user's password.
+- **PUT /user/me**: Updates the user's profile.

 ### `/user/mail`

+These endpoints are used for email verification and password reset functionalities.
+They are designed to enhance security and user experience.
+The related class is [`UserMailController`](baseline/src/main/kotlin/io/stereov/web/user/controller/UserMailController.kt).

 - **POST /user/mail/verify**: Verifies the user's email address using a token.
 - **GET /user/mail/verify/cooldown**: Retrieves the remaining cooldown time before the user can request another email verification.
 - **POST /user/mail/verify/send**: Send the email verification token.